 Chronic pain sufferers are willing to try almost anything for a day of normalcy.

 On a federal level, marijuana is classed as a Schedule I controlled substance by the Drug Enforcement Administration.
 It is illegal to transport across state lines.
-So packing your “medicine” and traveling to another state can land you in hot water with the TSA or highway patrol.
+So packing your cannabis medicine and traveling to another state can land you in hot water with the TSA or highway patrol.

 Ironically, all 50 states have laws legalizing chemical components with varying degrees of restrictions.
-At the time of this writing, nearly a dozen states have legalized recreational marijuana use.
+As of March 2021, over a dozen states have legalized recreational marijuana use.